Sugar Types – Sweets The Right Way!

 Sanding sugar is used mainly for decorating.
 It has large crystals, which are fairly resistant to heat and doesn’t dissolve easily.
 Hence it is used to add extra texture and crunch to cookies and other baked goods.
 You can find sanding sugar in a rainbow of colors.
 Sanding sugar gives a professional look to baked goods.
 The large or fine crystals—both types reflect light and give the product a sparkling appearance.
 It is often available in fun colors.

 Also referred to as Barbados sugar, muscovado sugar is a variety of unrefined cane sugar in which the molasses isn’t removed.
 It comes in dark and light varieties and has a sticky, wet, sandy texture with a rich, complex flavor.
-While muscovado sugar can be used as a substitute for brown sugar, its flavour is much stronger.
+While muscovado sugar can be used as a substitute for brown sugar, its flavor is much stronger.
 It’s especially wonderful in barbecue sauce, marinades, and savory dishes.

 Date Sugar: This “sugar” is actually very finely pulverized dried dates, so it’s quite high in fiber and retains the fruit’s vitamins and potassium.
 Use it in place of sugar—you may want to reduce the amount by about a third.
 Be warned that it doesn’t dissolve completely the way sugar does, so it works best for dense baked goods